youyifong/tsp/README.md

 - --l Signal channels.
 The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
 Default channels are [3,0] that means blue cytoplasm and no nuclei.
 E.g., -l=[0,0] if image is grayscale.

-- --r If present, two additional result files will be saved for the last stage: 1) a cellpose output file named _seg.npz that contains information of masks, outlines, flows, and a cell diameter, 2) a simple text file named _sizes_coordinates.txt that contains the sizes and the x and y coordinates for each mask.
+- --r If present, two additional result files will be saved for the last stage: 1) a cellpose output file named _seg.npz that contains information of masks, outlines, flows, and a cell diameter, 2) a simple text file named _sizes_coordinates.csv that contains the sizes and the x and y coordinates for each mask.

 #### Output
 - _counts_multistain.txt: cell counts, one row for each additional marker